Love Is... (Toni Gonzaga album)

 Love Is... is the fourth studio album of Filipino TV host, actress-singer Toni Gonzaga and her third under Star Records, released on April 27, 2008 in the Philippines in CD format and digital download.
 The carrier single, "One Hello", which was originally done by Randy Crawford was used as the theme song of the Star Cinema-movie, When Love Begins.
 The second single, "Incapable", was a commercial failure receiving very limited radio airplay with no accompanying music video.
 "Take Me, I'll Follow", a Bobby Caldwell original was the album's third and final single.

 As of August 2018, the album sold 25,000 units and 11,000 are pure sales.
-The record is the most streamed album of Gonzaga on Spotify Philippines while "Someone's Always Saying Goodbye" garnered the most stream counts with more than 23 million.
+The record is the most streamed album of Gonzaga on Spotify Philippines, while "Someone's Always Saying Goodbye" garnered the most stream counts with more than 23 million.

-Background

-Love Is... contains 11 which composed of three OPM original and nine revival tracks.
-It is Toni's third album under Star Records and was released on April 27, 2008.
-This album was said very close to her, "Ang laki talaga ng pasasalamat ko sa Star Records dahil pinagkakatiwalaan nila ako with another album.
-Lahat ng kanta dito ay close to my heart at masaya ako nang i-record ko ang mga kanta," says Toni.
-Moreover, according to Nixon Sy, Star Records' promo unit head, "Her first album with Star Records, Toni: You Complete Me, was certified gold and her sophomore album, Toni Gonzaga Falling In Love, was awarded platinum.
+The album contains 11 songs which composed of three OPM original and seven revival tracks.
+It is her third studio album under Star Records, and was released on April 27, 2008.
+Toni stated that this album is very close to her, saying "Ang laki talaga ng pasasalamat ko sa Star Records dahil pinagkakatiwalaan nila ako with another album.
+Lahat ng kanta dito ay close to my heart at masaya ako nang i-record ko ang mga kanta" ([I] am very thankful to Star Records because they trusted me with another album.
+All of the songs here are close to my heart and I am happy when I started recording them).
+Moreover, according to Nixon Sy, Star Records' promo unit head, said "Her first album with Star Records, Toni: You Complete Me, was certified gold, and her sophomore album, Falling In Love, was awarded platinum.
 At such a young age, Toni is being recognized as one of the movers of the music industry and it's a privilege for Star Records to produce another winner for her."